HappySeaFox/sail/EXAMPLES.md

 //
 SAIL_TRY(reader.read(path, &image));

-// Handle the image and its bits here.
+// Handle the image and its pixels here.
 // Use image.width(), image.height(), image.bytes_per_line(),
-// image.pixel_format(), and image.bits() for that.
+// image.pixel_format(), and image.pixels() for that.
 ```

 ### 2. `advanced`